-- Intentionally perpetrating criminal offenses (extortion, abuse of authority, purchasing influence, etc.), causing serious damages to law-abiding companies that changed their machinery to serverbased machines and causing massive losses in tax revenues directly by the uncommon and large-scale tax amnesty and indirectly by not enforcing the use of electronic cashiers connected to the network of the National Revenue and Tariff Office.
-There is no positive societal goal behind this law and it is clearly discriminatory since every other company in the country had to introduce the costly electronic cashiers. - Acting in concert, as a wide range of the branches of power (ministerial, governmental) and individuals (the chosen beneficiaries) are required to coordinate their actions according to a specific time and sequence of events.

-- The members of the criminal organization constitute a hierarchical group, where those who comprehend the entire operation are isolated from those carrying out the actions, each person just one step lower in the hierarchy (such as parliamentary representatives submitting legal amendment proposals). - Persons in the criminal organization mutually reinforce the effects of their actions, since they would not be able to reach their desired goal (expropriation of concessions) by acting independently. - Involvement in money laundering, because both PokerStars and Bet365 are offshore companies that could benefit from the introduction of Stability Savings Accounts.
+- intentionally perpetrating criminal offenses (extortion, abuse of authority, purchasing influence etc.), causing serious damages to law abiding companies that changed their machinery to server-based machines and causing massive losses in tax revenues directly by the uncommon and large scale tax amnesty and indirectly by not enforcing the use of electronic cashiers connected to the network of the National Revenue and Tariff Office.
+There is no positive societal goal behind this law and it is clearly discriminative for every other companies in the country had to introduce the costly electronic cashiers. - acting in concert, as a wide range of the branches of power (ministerial, governmental) and individuals (the chosen beneficiaries) are required to coordinate their actions according to a specific time and sequence; - the members of the criminal organization constitute a hierarchical group, where those who comprehend the entire operation are isolated from those carrying out the actions, each person just one step lower in the hierarchy (such as parliamentary representatives submitting legal amendment proposals); - persons in the criminal organization mutually reinforce the effects of their actions, since they would not be able to reach their desired goal (expropriation of concessions) by acting independently.32 - involvement in money laundering, because both PokerStars and Bet365 are offshore companies that could benefit from the introduction of Stability Savings Accounts.

 3.3.
-Criminal organizations expropriating property-The example of tobacco shop concessions
+Criminal organizations expropriating property - the example of tobacco shop concessions

-In other cases, the redistribution is not about possession of property itself, but the creation of arrangements in the private sector under which tributes can be extracted via a second tax regime.
-According to the rationale of the system, the political family must be built, extended, and fed on the middle and low levels as well.
-This means that new segments of the economy in areas that were formerly operated sector neutrally by the market have to be occupied and repositioned to function as direct state tribute exactors.
+In other cases the redistribution is not about possession of property itself, but a position from which tributes can be extracted, when the state taps the private sector under a second tax regime.
+But since according to the rationale of the system the political family must be built, extended and fed on the middle and low levels as well, always new segments in areas that were formerly operated sector-neutrally by the market, have to be occupied and repositioned as direct state tribute exactors of sorts.

-This is what happened in the case of the so-called tobacco shop concessions, which granted businesses the right to sell tobacco products.
-In an unprecedented move, and on false health-protection grounds, the state imposed a monopoly on the retail of tobacco products.
-Having been stripped of their right to sell tobacco products, which had the effect of devaluing their businesses, tens of thousands of small, rural food-andnewspaper shop owners and other small property holders were ruined.
-Once the previous small shop owners had been driven out of their means of making a living, legislation was enacted to enable the new concession holders to sell tobacco products in a profitable way.
-In this case, the mafia family had appeared in all of its organized structure and candid self-assurance.
-When it came to the distribution of large fortunes, the deals between a small number of actors took place behind closed-at times government doors.
-In contrast, the tobacco shop concessions were run past the whole network of the adopted political family and were reviewed by Fidesz-led municipalities and the rest of the government clientele.
-"Basically what is important is that the people chosen must be committed to the political right, [...] so the socialists don't win," said the Fidesz mayor of Szekszárd at the meeting where he and the Fidesz councilors reviewed the list of those applying for the tobacco shop concessions.
+This is what happened in the case of the rights to sell tobacco products, in the case of the so called tobacco shop concessions, when for the first time, on false health protection grounds-state monopoly was imposed on the retail of tobacco products, and once the previous small shop owners had been driven out of their means of making a living, the new clientele were provided higher profitability through legislative means.
+At the same time-having been stripped of their right to sell tobacco products, and so their businesses devalued-tens of thousands of rural, small food and newspaper shop owners and other small property holders were ruined.
+In this case the mafia family had appeared in all of its organized structure and candid self-assurance.
+When it came to the distribution of large fortunes the deals between a counted number of actors took place behind closed-at times government-doors.
+In contrast, the tobacco shop concessions were run past the whole network of the adopted political family, reviewed by Fidesz-led municipalities and the rest of the government clientele.
+"Basically what is important is that the people chosen must be committed to the political right, [...] so the socialists don't win," said the Fidesz mayor of Szekszárd at the meeting where he and the Fidesz councilors reviewed the list of those applying for the tobacco shop concessions.33